TheoH32/TGRK/_posts/2019-04-14-Array-&-Array-Lists.md

   <img src="https://github.com/kaiden-dough/kaidencsablog/assets/69410126/2c9ca642-b1ed-412f-89ce-0318222c3e13" alt="Image 4">
 </div>

+## Part B
+This question wants me to be able to remove members by their graduation year.
+It wants to record the removed members only if they have good standing.

+### Part B Explanation
 This one, I had to record the members that had good standing but were getting removed.
 Also I would remove the members with grad year that is the provided year or lower.
 Only the good standing are recorded, otherwise it is only deleted.